modern-influence-of-ancient-warriors

 Nomadic Influences and Early Adoption

 By the Warring States period (475–221 BCE), Chinese states bordering the steppe began experimenting with cavalry units of their own.
 The state of Zhao, under King Wuling, famously adopted "barbarian dress and mounted archery" in 307 BCE, ordering his nobles and soldiers to learn nomadic riding and shooting techniques.
-This policy was controversial among Chinese traditionalists but proved militarily effective, allowing Zhao to counter nomadic raids and expand its territory.
+This policy was controversial among Chinese traditionalists who saw it as a betrayal of Han cultural identity, but it proved militarily effective.
+Zhao's reformed army could now counter nomadic raids and expand its territory into regions previously dominated by steppe warriors.
 Other states soon followed suit, and mounted archery became a standard component of Chinese armies.
+The Qin state, which would eventually unify China, also integrated cavalry archers into its war machine, recognizing that traditional chariot warfare was becoming obsolete against more mobile opponents.

 Technological Innovations